AngelaChong38/Angela-Chong-MySQL/README.md

 # Angela-Chong-SQL
 These 5 projects involve the data for Instagram, furniture store, library books, hospital, and employee data.
 Each section includes multiple tables.
 There are schema, data used, SQL query, and also final export result in csv format to be used in any visualization tools such as Tableau.

-Project 1, Instagram data, one of the final projects in the Udemy certification program.
+Project 1, Instagram data, is one of the final projects in the Udemy certification program.
 There are 7 tables in this project.
 The query are used to find who are the newest/oldest members, which day of the week most users are online, who has the most liked Instagram picture, how many times does the average user post, what is the most used hashtags, how many followers per user, which photo has the most comment, and how to rank photos.

 Project 2, Furniture Store data, use query to extract important information that I feel is needed to evaluate any store.
 The exported tables, Proj2_Result_Furniture_Sale_per_State and Proj2_Result_Furniture_Total_Sales, are in csv format and can be used in any visualization tool such as Tableau.